 OK, listen up!
 If you want to save your wedding budget, avoid these wedding shoe mistakes and buy comfortable wedding shoes or wedding flats for the bride that you’ll actually wear again.
 You won’t regret it, I promise.

 27. Buy affordable (yet awesome) gifts for bridesmaids + groomsmen.

-Your bridesmaid gifts and groomsmen gifts don’t need to cost an arm and a leg.
-Check out these gift guides for inspiration.
+One BIG way to save money on a wedding?
+Buy less expensive — yet, totally awesome — bridesmaid and groomsmen gifts.
+Shop our guide for bridesmaid gifts and groomsmen gifts: both prove that quality wedding party gifts don’t need to cost an arm and a leg.
 And keep in mind that a gift is supposed to be a gesture of your thanks and appreciation — it’s not about how much it costs.
-Read: 50 Most Unique Bridesmaid Gift Ideas and 100 Best Groomsmen Gifts for seriously awesome gifts they will love.

 28. Consider a non-diamond engagement ring.